FOR IMMEDIATE RELEASE

 Outlander’s Anne Kenney, gets world premiere at Open Fist

-LOS ANGELES (Dec.
-19, 2018) — When is it time to give up the keys?
+LOS ANGELES (REVISED Feb.
+4, 2019) — When is it time to give up the keys?
 Get ready for the laughter-through-tears magic that is Last Call by Anne Kenney.
 Open Fist Theatre Company presents the world premiere of this funny, sad and very human debut play by the Peabody Award-winning writer best known for her work on Switched at Birth, Hellcats, Greek, L.A.
 Law and, most recently, the first three seasons of Outlander.
 Open Fist company member Lane Allison directs for a Jan.
-18 opening at Atwater Village Theatre, where performances will continue through Feb.
-23. Pay-what-you-want previews begin Jan.
+18 opening at Atwater Village Theatre, where performances will continue through March 2.
+Pay-what-you-want previews begin Jan.
 11.

 In Kenney’s semi-autobiographical dramedy, the Vaughn family’s go-to defense mechanism of sarcasm and mordant humor falls short when the aging parents hatch a not-so-funny way to avoid the retirement home.